astropy/astropy/docs/coordinates/representations.rst

 ----------------------------------------------

-As described in :ref:`astropy-coordinates-overview`, the actual coordinate data in `~astropy.coordinates` inside frames is represented via "Representation classes".
+As described in :ref:`astropy-coordinates-overview`, the actual coordinate data in `astropy.coordinates` frames is represented via "Representation classes".
 These can be used to store 3-d coordinates in various representations, such as cartesian, spherical polar, cylindrical, and so on.
 The built-in representation classes are: